8 Walkthrough 2: Approaching gradebook data from a data science perspective

 If you were describing the formative assessment system to stakeholders, you might say something like, “We can generally expect our students to show a 0.421 increase in their running average score for every one point increase in their formative assessment scores”.
 That makes sense because your goal is to explain what happens in general.

-But we can rarely expect every prediction about individual students to be correct, even with a reliable model.
-So when using this equation to inform how you support an individual student, it’s important to consider all the real-life factors, visible and invisible, that influence an individual student outcome.
+But you can rarely expect every prediction about individual students to be correct, even with a reliable model.
+So when using this equation to inform how you support an individual student, it’s important to consider the real-life factors, visible and invisible, that influence an individual student’s outcome.

-It takes practice to interpret and communicate these concepts well.
-A good start is exploring model outputs in two contexts: first, as a general description of a population and, second, as a practical tool for helping individual student performance.
+It takes practice to interpret and communicate model results well.
+Start by exploring model outputs in two contexts: first, as a general description of a population and second, as a practical tool for helping individual student performance.
+When you’re ready to share with colleagues, consider sharing the results as a written report.
+You can do this through tools like R Markdown (https://rmarkdown.rstudio.com/).
+Tools like this empower you to generate reports that include text, code, and code output in a single document.

 8.10 Conclusion

-While we began to explore models in this walkthrough, we will continue to discuss analyses and statistical modeling in more detail in later chapters (i.e., Chapter 9 on aggregate data, Chapter 10 on longitudinal analyses, Chapter 13 on multi-level models, and Chapter 14 on random forest machine learning models).
+You will continue to explore analyses and statistical modeling in later chapters (i.e., Chapter 9 on aggregate data, Chapter 10 on longitudinal analyses, Chapter 13 on multi-level models, and Chapter 14 on random forest machine learning models).